laurentvv/polyglot-bench/README.md

   - Go: Uses recursive approach with goroutine optimizations
   - TypeScript: Uses recursive approach with BigInt for large numbers

+**Note**: In our latest benchmarks, Python showed the best performance in this test with a score of 131.29, followed by Rust (83.50), TypeScript (75.69), and Go (60.06).
+This demonstrates that Python's iterative implementation is particularly efficient for this specific algorithm.

 **2. Quicksort Implementation**
 - **Purpose**: Tests sorting algorithm performance
 - **Language Specifics**: